happynear/caffe-windows/matlab/demo/Inceptionism/README.md

 Gallery
 ==============
-Obviously, these images are not as vivid as Google's Inceptionism.
-I will keep optimizing the algorithm.
+2015/6/25 I have generated images with quality no less than Google's.
+Sorry I could not tell the key technique until I have written a technique report.
+I will release the codes once I have uploaded the report.

 ant: